The efficient certification of knottedness and Thurston norm

+Thus, if $B$ is any component of ${\cal B}_-$ that is also a component of $M'$ and an $I$-bundle over a closed surface, we need to be able to decide whether $B$ is a product $I$-bundle or a twisted $I$-bundle.
+This is acheived as follows.
+We use the Agol-Hass-Thurston algorithm to determine the normal vectors of the components of $S$.
+For each closed component $S'$, we cut along it and determine whether any component of the resulting manifold is a component of the parallelity bundle.
+Such components are exactly the components of ${\cal B}_-$ that are a component of $M'$ and a twisted $I$-bundle over a closed surface.

-It is clear that the orbits correspond to the components of $\partial_h {\cal B}$.
-Moreover, the first three components of the weight function count the number of handles of each index of $\partial_h {\cal B}$.
-Therefore, they can be used to compute the Euler characteristic of this component.
-The remaining co-ordinates can be used to determine whether a component of $\partial_h{\cal B}$ contains one of the boundary components of $\partial_v {\cal B} - \gamma$.
-Theorem 9.1 therefore produces a list of components of $\partial_h {\cal B}$, and for each such component $F$, the location of $\partial F$ in $\partial_v {\cal B}$ and the Euler characteristic $\chi(F)$.
-From this, one readily determines the data required by the theorem.
-The time taken by the algorithm of Theorem 9.1 is at most a polynomial function of $kmd (\log D)(\log N)$.
-Here, $k$ is the number of pairings, which is at most $(ch)^2$.
-The integer $D$ is at most $2|\partial_v{\cal B}| + 1$, which is bounded above by a linear function of $h$.
+The running time for the algorithm of Theorem 9.1 is bounded above by a polynomial function of $kmd (\log D)(\log N)$.
+Here, $k$ is the number of pairings, which is at most a constant times $h^2$.
+The integer $D$ is at most $2|\partial_v{\cal B}_- \cap {\rm cl}(M' - {\cal B}_-)| + 4$, which is bounded above by a linear function of $h$.
 The integer $m$ is the number of values of $j$ such that $z(j) \not= z(j+1)$.
-These values of $j$ can occur at the outermost elementary discs of the same type, and when an elementary normal disc or one of its neighbours intersects $\partial_v {\cal B}$.
+These values of $j$ can occur at the outermost elementary discs of the same type, and when an elementary normal disc or one of its neighbours intersects $\partial_v {\cal B}_- \cap {\rm cl}(M' - {\cal B}_-)$.
 So, again, there is an upper bound on the number of such values of $j$, which is a polynomial function of $h$.
 Finally, $N$ is at most a linear function of $w(S)$ and $h$.
-So, the running time is at most a polynomial function of $h \log (w(S))$, as required. $\square$
+So, the running time is at most a polynomial function of $h \log (w(S))$.